ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

 ```
 + password = (sensitive value)
 ```
-→ A password is being set for the new user (value is sensitive).
+→ The password for the user is being set (sensitive information).

 ```
 + type     = "BUILT_IN"
 ```
-→ The user type is set to built-in, indicating it is a standard user.
+→ The user type is set to built-in, indicating it is a standard database user.

 **Details**
 - **Name**: readonly_user
-- **Instance**: orders-db
+- **Resource Group**: module.project.module.sql

 **Impact Assessment**
-Creating a read-only user enhances security by limiting access to sensitive data.
-This user can be utilized for reporting and analytics without the risk of modifying the database.
+- Creating a readonly user allows for secure access to the database for reporting and analysis without the risk of data modification.

 **Use Cases Enabled:**
-- Secure access for reporting and analytics.
+- Secure access for analytics and reporting.
-- Reduced risk of accidental data modification.
+- Separation of duties for database access.

 **Benefits**
 - Enhanced security by limiting user permissions.
-- Simplified access for non-administrative tasks.
+- Improved compliance with data access policies.

 ### 6. ❌ google_pubsub_topic - Destroy Legacy Audit Topic

 - **Resource**: `google_pubsub_topic.audit`
 - **Action**: DESTROY
 - **Risk Level**: 🔴 HIGH